ehijie98/social_network_databases_project/user_accounts_classes_design_recipe.md

 # Model class
 # (in lib/user_account.rb)

-class Recipe
+class UserAccount
   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cooking_time, :rating
+  attr_accessor :id, :email_address, :username
 end

 # The keyword attr_accessor is a special Ruby feature